Recipients

 memory of Kevin Denbok, is available to persons wishing to pursue excellence in the field of music at a school of

-music.
 In 1982, Kevin Denbok became the first person in the history of Kin to be made an honorary member of the

 Association.
 Kevin, who suffered from cystic fibrosis, died on Nov.
 24, 1986, at the Hospital for Sick Children in Toronto

-approximately two weeks before his 22nd birthday.
+nd birthday.
 Kevin dedicated his life and his music to finding a cure or control for

 cystic fibrosis and worked extensively with Kinsmen and Kinette clubs across Canada to raise funds for cystic fibrosis